dpwspoon/kaazingPi/README.md

 =========
 <br/>
 <h5>Projects</h5>
 LightAndToggleSwitch: If you are getting started with this libraries I would start here.
-The code will walk you through interfacing RaspberryPi's with simple hardware (a light or LED and a switch), the connecting them to a JMS message broker, and then running them to the message broker with a websocket gateway (one line of code change).
+The code will walk you through interfacing RaspberryPi's with simple hardware (a light or LED and a switch), then connecting them to a JMS message broker, and then running them to the message broker with a websocket gateway (one line of code change).
 <br/>
 RCCar: Remote controlled car using Kaazing JMS websocket server, Raspberry Pi, a Remote controlled car, and a smart phone
 <br/>